patrick-levesque/herd-xdebug-toggler/README.md

 ## Features

 - Allows to easily enable/disable Xdebug extension for any installed PHP version.
+- Automatically detects breakpoints changes and enable/disable Xdebug extension for all PHP versions in settings.
 - Restart Herd services when required.

 ## Requirements